skywalka/splunk-for-nagios/README.txt

      * Host Dashboards with Graphs of metal level metrics (CPU, Memory, Swap, Load, Disk Usage, Network Interface Utilization, Processes, etc) sourced from Nagios Plugin Performance Data (Linux, AIX, BSD and Windows hosts supported)
      * NAS Dashboards with Graphs of Storage Usage, Quota Usage, SAVVOL Usage, Connections by Protocol, etc (EMC Isilon and Celerra supported)
      * Cisco Network Dashboards with Graphs of Network Interface Utilization, CPU, Memory, Temperature and Gateway Usage sourced from Nagios Plugin Performance Data
+     * Splunk License Usage Graph - featuring the new nagios plugin: check_splunk_license
      * External lookup scripts for integration with MK Livestatus - featuring 2 new dashboards updated with live status data from Nagios
      * Search Nagios alerts and notifications and trend problems over time
      * Over 40 field extractions, compliant with the Common Information Model
      * 8 Saved Searches - featuring a CMDB Report and Service Alerts by Service Group

-   * This is version 2.0 of Splunk for Nagios - any feedback, including requests for enhancement are most welcome.
+   * This is version 2.0.1 of Splunk for Nagios - any feedback, including requests for enhancement are most welcome.
 Email: luke@verypowerful.info
    * This app has been created for the specifics of our Nagios environment, so it may or may not suit your specific purposes
    * Copyright (c) 2011 Luke Harris.
 All Rights Reserved.